5 Options For When You Owe – And Can’t Pay Taxes Right Away

 3 – More complicated payment plans mean more paperwork

 If you owe more than $50,000 or don’t meet the streamlined installment agreement terms, you’ll need to ask the IRS for an agreement based on your “ability to pay.”
-This basically means the IRS will need you to submit documents to prove your expenses and paint your financial picture.
-Then, the IRS will tell you how much you can pay from equity in your assets (like IRA or stock funds) and on a monthly basis.
+The IRS will need you to submit documents to prove your expenses and paint your financial picture.
+Then, the IRS will tell you how much you can pay from equity in your assets (like IRA or stock funds) every month.

 For all non-streamlined agreements, the IRS will file a tax lien if you owe more than $10,000.

 For taxpayers who owe between $50,000 and $100,000, the IRS has a pilot installment agreement program that allows you to pay your balance over 84 months if you agree to a direct debit or payroll deduction.
 There’s some good news and bad news with this pilot.
-The good news: You won’t have to provide detailed financial information to prove your ability to pay.
-The bad news: The IRS will probably file a tax lien.
+The good news is that you won’t have to provide detailed financial information to prove your ability to pay.
+The bad news is that the IRS may file a tax lien.

 To request a nonstreamlined agreement, you’ll need to call, write, or visit the IRS in person.
 Or, you can get a tax pro to help.